theBrianCui/CSC-143-Notes/10.07/src/README.md

  - Write code that is *stable* and can be re-used, not modified, for when requirements change
  - Rely on stable interfaces and abstract classes (today) that never change, but can have concrete implementations that change

+## Project 0 Retrospective

+ - What did you enjoy?
+ - What did you find easy?
+ - What did you find frustrating, difficult, or time consuming?
+ - Did you feel prepared for P0?

 ## Generics

 Generics are a powerful language feature that allow you re-use the *same class* with different **variable types**.